Elmo Aardvark: Web series

 In 2000, at the height of a boom in web animation, Ryan created the web series Elmo Aardvark: Outer Space Detective.
-Produced by Ashley Postelwaite and directed by Darrell Van Citters, founders of the Renegade Animation studio, the series featured the voices of Ryan, June Foray, Diane Michelle, Corey Burton, and Keith Scott.
+Produced by Ashley Postlewaite and directed by Darrell Van Citters, founders of the Renegade Animation studio, the series was written by Ryan and Lollar, and featured the voices of Ryan, Lollar, June Foray, Diane Michelle, Corey Burton, and Keith Scott.
 It was a co-production of Renegade Animation and Will Ryan Productions, syndicated by Mondo Media.
 To mark the series's release, Animation World Network added even further to the fictional historical legend of Elmo, running an April Fools' Day article that claimed Elmo had long been used as an internet icon, from the early days of ARPANET through ASCII art and experiments by animation innovator Mike Jittlov to the development of Flash animation.

 The web series won an Annecy International Animation Film Festival award and an Annie Award for Best Animated Series in an Electronic Medium.
 Animation historian Harvey Deneroff, founder of the Society for Animation Studies, cited Elmo Aardvark: Outer Space Detective as "one of the best" products of the web animation boom.
 Ryan released two albums of music related to the series in 2002, and a feature film adaptation was announced as being in development in the early 2000s.

 The character returned in 2019 for comic-book stories written by Ryan and Mike Kazaleh and drawn by Milton Knight in the limited-run series The Adventures of Biffle and Shooster.